tiagomfmadeira/3dr_tutorial/README.md

 ---

-It is recommended that you use Conda to create a python virtual environment so it is easier to manage dependencies and cleanup.
+It is recommended that you use Conda to create a python virtual environment so it is easier to manage dependencies and cleanup.\
-To install Conda, head over to [Installing conda — conda 24.7.2.dev87 documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+To install Conda, head over to [Installing conda — conda 24.7.2.dev87 documentation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)\
 Miniconda will suffice, but feel free to install the Anaconda Distribution.

 ---

-Once Conda has been successfully installed, open the prompt and let's create a virtual environment or venv:
+Once Conda has been successfully installed, open the prompt and let's create a python virtual environment (venv):

 ```bash
 conda create -n 3dr_tutorial python==3.9